sordhlm/Kiwi_optimization/README.rst

 Python and Django.
 It features Bugzilla and JIRA integration, fast test plan and runs search, powerful access control for each plan, run and case, and XML-RPC APIs.

+Kiwi_dev is based on Kiwi, and add a lot features for QA use

 Brief history
 -------------